gpbl/react-day-picker/docs/docs/api-input.md

 **Type**: `Object` | **Default**: {}

-The [DayPicker props](api-daypicker.md) to pass to the DayPicker for further customization.
+The [DayPicker props](api-daypicker.md) to customize the DayPicker rendered in the overlay.

-Note that the `selectedDays` and `numberOfMonths` props, and a `selected` modifier, are handled by this component and they will be ignored.
+Note that the `selectedDays` prop, the `numberOfMonths` prop and the `selected` modifier are handled by this component, thus they will be ignored.

 ### format

 **Type**: `String|Array<String>` | **Default**: `L`

-The format string(s) used to format the date.
-User is expected to type the date in these formats.
-It works with all the [format strings](https://momentjs.com/docs/#/displaying/format/) accepted by momentjs.
+The format strings used for parsing the date entered in the input field.
+It accepts all the [format strings](https://momentjs.com/docs/#/displaying/format/) used by moment.js.

 ### hideOnDayClick

 **Type**: `Boolean` | **Default**: `true`

-Hides react-day-picker when the user clicks on a day cell.
+Hides the overlay when the user clicks on a day cell.

 ### onDayChange

 **Type**: `(day: date, modifiers: Object) => void`

-Handler function when the user types a valid day (according to the `format` prop) or clicks on a day on the calendar.
+Handler function called when the user types a valid day (according to the `format` prop) or when a day is clicked on the calendar.

-If the typed day is not valid, `day` and `modifiers` will be `undefined` (useful to display validation warnings).
+If the day is not valid, `day` and `modifiers` arguments will be `undefined` (useful to display validation warnings).